9ae/ace/characters/vio.md

 Vio who never wanted to be the leader was groomed for leadership like Lessa, their family plain for Sici was to marry her off to form a political alliance.
 Vio while not wanting to deal with the politcs of leadership, never envisioned a life outside her family's business.
 She would have been happy to help Lessa lead, behind the scenes as a strategist.

 #### Sicili
 She actually was very jealous of Sicili who was able to easily make friends.
+Her parents also seem to be prouder of Sicili because she matched the role they had laid out for her, whereas Vio constantly failed in the obligations they laid out for her.
 But she was told jealous was inappropriate.
 So she hid it (reaction formation).
 The source of all her hidden power is her repressed emotions.
-And not because she is evil
+And not because she is evil.

 #### Lessa
 On nights when she finishes early, she goes to visit Lessa who is probably still up.
 Lessa takes her out and tries to pull Vio out of her comfort zone.

 After she died, she went to Lessa's place out of habit.
 And she'll still talk to an imaginary Lessa throught s1, when she feels stuck.

+If we show how important Lessa was to Vio, other than their birth rival expectations, then it will make more sense why she is **tempted into avenge her cousin's death.**

 #### Illyria & Nomaru
 Both were pretty absent since they had to run their territory.